python/devguide/developer-workflow/c-api.rst

   prefix.
 This defines what's in the unstable tier.
 - The unstable API can change in minor versions, without any deprecation period.
-- A stability note is appears in the docs.
+- A stability note appears in the docs.
   This happens automatically, based on the name
   (via :cpy-file:`Doc/tools/extensions/c_annotations.py`).